 The WWE issued a statement Monday night after "Raw" went off the air in Montreal: "Jerry "The King" Lawler suffered a heart attack while commentating during last night's broadcast of Monday Night Raw in Montreal.
 We are hopeful Jerry makes a full recovery and returns to WWE in the near future.
 Our thoughts are with Jerry and his family."

 During a tag-team match, Cole and Lawler's voices became absent from the telecast.
-Fans in the audience began to rise from their seats and direct their attention to the broadcast table at ringside.
-The cameras remained focused on the action in the ring.
+Fans in the audience began to rise from their seats and direct their attention to the broadcast table at ringside while the cameras remained focused on the action in the ring.

 Cole resumed announcing the match before informing fans of the situation later in the evening.